fiefdx/LitePipeline/litepipeline/README.md

 $ cd ./litepipeline
 $ python3 ./setup.py install

-# this will install 4 commands: liteconfig, litemanager, litenode, litepipeline
+# this will install 5 commands: liteconfig, litemanager, litenode, litepipeline, liteviewer
 # liteconfig: to generate manager's or node's configuration file
 # litemanager: to start LitePipeline manager
 # litenode: to start LitePipeline node
 # litepipeline: command line tool to communicate with LitePipeline cluster
+# liteviewer: the web UI service, for communicate with LitePipeline cluster with web browser.
 ```

 # run